 M1 Finance includes all of the latest security features offered by commercial financial institutions, including:

-- 256-bit SSL Encryption: The entire M1 platform utilizes the latest data encryption techniques.
+- 256-bit SSL Encryption: The entire M1 platform utilizes 256-bit SSL data encryption.

 - Third Party Custodian: Your assets are held at a third-party custodian named Apex Clearing.
 M1 Finance cannot access your money, other than to receive the agreed upon advisory fee.
 You are the only one who can deposit into, or withdraw from your account.